 One of the most common misconceptions about domestic violence is that most women end up being the victims by a man’s hand – but there are actually a lot of cases where the man is the victim instead.
 Sure, it’s more likely for it to be a female victim, but abuse knows no gender and everyone can fall victim to spousal or parental violence.
 Things are getting a bit better, as people can more openly speak out, especially men who are often shamed when speaking out about marital abuse – but there is no shame in that, those who do the abusive violent stuff should be shamed.

 It’s Not That Easy To Leave

 If they experience abuse, why don’t they leave?
 Another common misconception about domestic violence is that the victim can just walk out and continue with their life – but it’s actually pretty hard to let go of a relationship with someone even if they act horribly and abusive.
-It’s hard accepting that you were the victim all along, but it’s always best to leave and save yourself from the abuse.
+It’s hard accepting that you were the victim all along, but it’s always best to contact a domestic violence lawyer and save yourself from the abuse.
+You can click here to learn how a lawyer helps protect victims.
 And even when the victim finally decides to get away – they mentally still feel like they never left the situation and it can take years of therapy to get out of this mindset.

 Domestic abuse is not just physical, it can also be mental too.
 In a lot of cases, victims are left with not just physical injuries but also with mental scars and trauma, that’s going to affect them for a long time – and in some cases, it can follow them for the rest of their lives.
 The first step is accepting that the abuse is happening, leaving the abusive surrounding is second but the third one might be the hardest and that is healing and moving on.
 Depending on the severity of the case, victims can take years to gain back their trust for others, their confidence, and their general ability to function in day to day activity.